oracle-samples/maa/apps-unlimited/PeopleSoft/dr_scripts/README.md

 * PeopleSoft Deployment Playbook (Link to be added)

 > [!IMPORTANT]
-> Verify that you have completed all the pre-requisites listed in the appropriate playbooks above before using these scripts.
+> Verify that you have completed all the pre-requisites listed in the appropriate playbooks referenced above before using these scripts.

 ## Scrips Overview